 - Reduces incidence of roaming in 90% of males.

 - Decreases competitive aggression in 60% of males.

 - Minimizes urine marking in 50% of males.

 - Reduces mounting in 67% of males (especially mounting of people).
 Testosterone falls to very low levels immediately after neuter surgery, but behavioral changes, if they are going to occur, may take weeks or months.

 A Neutered Dog is a Healthier, Happier Dog

 Unneutered dogs display a great interest in sexual behaviors.
-For males, this interest is more or less continuous whereas for females it occurs during heat periods only.
-Sex hormones have an effect on sexual interest and behavior in both sexes though the effect is more powerful in inspiring sexual behavior in bitches.
+For males, this interest is more or less continuous, whereas for females it occurs during heat periods only.
+Sex hormones have an effect on sexual interest and behavior in both sexes, though the effect is more powerful in inspiring sexual behavior in bitches.
 Neutering is recommended to prevent unwanted, sexually-driven behavior in all males that are not to be used as studs.
 Wanderlust, mounting, urine marking, and inter-male aggression are all unnecessary male behavioral baggage that need not be tolerated, except in a select few dogs to be used for breeding.
 Also, neutering is recommended for health reasons and to prevent unwanted puppies.
-Neutering females will prevent a bitch’s 6-monthly heats, and the appearance of motley bands of wide-eyed, free-roaming would-be suitors.
-In addition, early neutering of bitches before the first heat virtually eliminates the risk of breast cancer for bitches.
+Neutering females will prevent a bitch’s bi-annual heats, and the appearance of motley bands of wide-eyed, free-roaming would-be suitors.
+In addition, early neutering of bitches before the first heat virtually eliminates the risk of breast cancer.
 This healthful advantage is attenuated after the first heat and lost following the second heat.